V for Vendetta is available to rent or buy now.

 Should ever be forgot.”

 Let me take you to a world where divisive leaders rule, a recent pandemic instils fear, and public trust is placed in the hands of right-wing zealots.
-This is the London of 2028 in V for Vendetta.
-But, it may also sound slightly too close to the world of today.
-Indeed in many ways, James McTeigue’s adaptation of Alan Moore and David Lloyd’s comic book series feels spookily apt.
-With themes of political coercion, control and crumbling democracy reflecting many of our deepest fears in 2020.
-However, thankfully their vision of England is not yet our reality.
-But, that does not mean the ideas housed in V for Vendetta are mere fantasy.
+This is London in 2028, but it may also sound uncomfortably close to home.
+In many ways, James McTeigue’s adaptation of Alan Moore and David Lloyd’s comic book series feels spookily reflective of our modern world, its themes of political coercion, control and crumbling democracy reflecting our deepest fears in 2020.
+However, thankfully their vision of England is not yet our reality, but that does not mean the ideas housed in V for Vendetta are mere fantasy.

-Looking back, the critical response to V for Vendetta in 2006 is fascinating in itself.
-With many high profile critics of the day less than favourable of its worth.
-In fact, giving the movie all of one star, Peter Bradshaw proclaimed it “Valueless gibberish“.
-While at the same time, Christopher Orr of The Atlantic pronounced, “Whether or not one believes that governments manufacture crises and invent enemies in this way, there’s one group clearly guilty of the accusation: Hollywood filmmakers.
+The critical response to V for Vendetta in 2006 is fascinating, with many high-profile critics of the day less than favourable of its worth.
+Peter Bradshaw proclaimed it to be “Valueless gibberish,” while Christopher Orr of The Atlantic pronounced, “Whether or not one believes that governments manufacture crises and invent enemies in this way, there’s one group clearly guilty of the accusation: Hollywood filmmakers.
 What do movies do, after all, if not spin fictions intended to manipulate our emotions?”.
-Much of the critical backlash came from the film’s divergence from its comic book origins, with many critics voicing a concern that V for Vendetta tried too hard to earn its Hollywood stripes.
-The comic book origins sacrificed in favour of a modern exploration of global politics in 2006.
+Much of the critical backlash came from the film’s divergence from its comic book origins, with many critics concerned that V for Vendetta tried too hard to earn its Hollywood stripes.

-However, despite this, James McTeigue’s movie has become a cult classic, its style and vision inspiring countless filmmakers.
-While its themes of a dark, unsettling future of social paranoia, control and eroding liberty only grow with time.
-Alongside a narrative that talks to the political manipulation of fact and fiction based on ideology, a trait we have become more than familiar with over the past ten years with the rise of Trump and the fear-induced vote for Brexit.
+However, despite this, James McTeigue’s movie has become a cult classic that has inspired countless filmmakers with its themes of darkness and light and freedom and control.
+Here V for Vendetta explores political manipulation based on ideology, a trait we have become more than familiar with over the past ten years with the rise of Trump and the fear-induced vote for Brexit.